ganeti/ganeti/man/gnt-node.rst

 drained and offline flags of the node will be cleared before re-adding it.

-The ``--force-join`` option is to proceed with adding a node even if it already appears to belong to another cluster.
-This is used during cluster merging, for example.

 The ``-g (--node-group)`` option is used to add the new node into a specific node group, specified by UUID or name.
 If only one node group exists you can skip this option, otherwise it's mandatory.